As Russia sees tech brain drain, other nations hope to gain - NewsBreak

 A larger contingent has fallen back on countries where Russians do not need visas: Armenia, Georgia and the former Soviet republics in Central Asia.
 In normal times, millions of less-skilled laborers emigrate from those economically shaky countries to comparatively more prosperous Russia.

-Anastasia, a 24-year-old freelance computer systems analyst from the Siberian city of Novosibirsk, chose Kyrgyzstan, where her husband has family.
+Anastasia , a 24-year-old IT analyst from the Siberian city of Novosibirsk, chose Kyrgyzstan, where her husband has family.

 “When we heard about the war on (Feb.
 24), we thought it was probably time to leave, but that we might wait and see.
 On February 25, we bought our tickets and left,” Anastasia said.
 “There wasn’t much thinking to do."